YottaDB/YDBDoc/ProgGuide/errproc.rst

 | popadaptive            | If content is valid code treat it as described for code, otherwise attempt to treat it as an entryref used as described for popentryref                                           |
 +------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Although the "adaptive" and "popadaptive" behaviors permit mixing of two behaviors based on the current value of $ZTRAP, the $ZTRAP behavior type is selected at process startup from gtm_ztrap_form and cannot be modified during the life of the process.
+Although the "adaptive" and "popadaptive" behaviors permit mixing of two behaviors based on the current value of $ZTRAP, the $ZTRAP behavior type is selected at process startup from ydb_ztrap_form and cannot be modified during the life of the process.

 .. note::
-   Like $ZTRAP values, invocation of device EXCEPTION values, with the exception noted, follow the pattern specified by the current gtm_ztrap_form setting.
+   Like $ZTRAP values, invocation of device EXCEPTION values, with the exception noted, follow the pattern specified by the current ydb_ztrap_form setting.

 ++++++++++++++++++++++++++++++++++++++++++++++
 Differences between $ETRAP and $ZTRAP